Ujjwal Raman Singh

 Ujjwal Raman Singh is an Indian politician from Indian National Congress.
-He is currently serving Member of Parliament, Lok Sabha from Allahabad.
+He is currently serving as Member of Parliament, Lok Sabha from Allahabad.
 He was former Cabinet Minister Environment Department in the Government of Uttar Pradesh.
 He was a member of Uttar Pradesh Legislative Assembly in 2004 to 2007 and 2013 to 2017 from Karachana.

 He represented the Karachana constituency of Uttar Pradesh as a member of the Samajwadi Party.
 Ujjwal Raman Singh is the son of senior Samajwadi Party leader Rewati Raman Singh.
 On 2 April 2024 he joined Indian National Congress.
 He was elected to 18th Lok Sabha from Prayagraj.

 Political career

 Ujjwal Raman Singh was elected as an MLA from Karachana in 2004 on Samajwadi Party's ticket as his father left the seat after becoming an MP.

 Singh had also served the state as the environment minister in Mulayam Singh Yadav's government and launched Compressed natural gas in Agra, Lucknow and Kanpur.
 He also served as Chairman of 'Beej Vikas Nigam'.
 He was re-elected in 2017 assembly election as an MLA again from Karachana.
 His victory was important for his party because he was the only candidate who won from Samajwadi Party in Allahabad and nearby constituencies.
 On 2 April 2024 he joined Indian National Congress in Uttar Pradesh Congress Committee Office.
 He was elected to 18th Lok Sabha from Allahabad with a margin of 58,795 votes.